Application of one-step method to parameter estimation in ODE models: Theory for the one-step method

 Notice that this is a linear least squares optimization problem and hence is easy to execute.

-The SME described above is criticized for not being {\it statistically efficient}.
-In informal terms this means that the resulting estimators do not squeeze as much information out of the data as the least squares estimator does (in more formal terms, their asymptotic variance is larger than that of the least squares estimator).
-Hence, sometimes it is suggested (see, e.g., \cite{swartz1975discussion} for an early reference) to use this method only for generating preliminary estimates that should be used later as an initial guess for more accurate methods, that, unfortunately, are not computationally efficient.
-In this paper we present a new algorithm, ACCEL (accelerated) least squares, that enjoys both the computational efficiency of the SME approach and the statistical efficiency of the least squares estimators.
-The method is studied theoretically in an unpublished report by Gugushvili and Klaassen, while here we will concentrate on numerical aspects.
+Actually, approaches as above are criticized for not being {\it statistically efficient}.
+In informal terms this means that the resulting estimators do not squeeze as much information out of the data as the least squares estimator does.
+In more formal terms, their asymptotic variance is larger than that of the least squares estimator.
+Hence, sometimes it is suggested (see, e.g., \cite{swartz1975discussion} for an early reference) to use this method only for generating preliminary estimates that should be used later as initial guesses for more accurate methods.
+Thus, the SME described above is a natural candidate for serving as a preliminary estimator to be used by the one-step method.
+Now we describe our data driven methodology for choosing the tuning parameter.

-The rest of the paper is organized as follows: in Section~\ref{accel} we describe the ACCEL least squares algorithm.
-Section~\ref{sim} presents a simulation study illustrating the performance of our method, while Section~ \ref{real} contains numerical results based on real data examples.
-Section~\ref{sum} summarizes our contribution and outlines potential future research directions.